github/codeql/docs/codeql/codeql-for-visual-studio-code/customizing-settings.rst

 You can define or edit lists of GitHub repositories for variant analysis, and change to a different controller repository using the **Variant analysis** settings.

-For information on the purpose and requirements for a controller repository, see ":ref:`About the controller repository <controller-repository>`."
+For information on the purpose and requirements for a controller repository, see ":ref:`Setting up a controller repository for variant analysis <controller-repository>`."

 You can also edit the items shown in the Variant analysis repositories panel by editing a file in your Visual Studio Code workspace called ``databases.json``.
 This file contains a JSON representation of all the items displayed in the panel.
 To open your ``databases.json`` file in an editor window, click the **{ }** icon in the top right of the variant analysis repositories panel.
 You can then see a structured representation of the repos, orgs and lists in your panel.
 For example: